Low back pain: Red flags

 The presence of certain signs, termed red flags, indicate the need for further testing to look for more serious underlying problems, which may require immediate or specific treatment.
 The presence of a red flag does not mean that there is a significant problem.
 It is only suggestive, and most people with red flags have no serious underlying problem.
 If no red flags are present, performing diagnostic imaging or laboratory testing in the first four weeks after the start of the symptoms has not been shown to be useful.

 The usefulness of many red flags is poorly supported by evidence.
-The most useful for detecting a fracture are: older age, corticosteroid use, and significant trauma especially if it results in skin markings.
+The most useful for detecting a fracture are: older age, age younger than 25, corticosteroid use, and significant trauma especially if it results in skin markings.
 The best determinant of the presence of cancer is a history of the same.

 With other causes ruled out, people with non-specific low back pain are typically treated symptomatically, without exact determination of the cause.
 Efforts to uncover factors that might complicate the diagnosis, such as depression, substance abuse, or an agenda concerning insurance payments may be helpful.